Floor & Suspended Ceilings Testing

 The fire rating of floors and suspended ceilings are an integral part of the fire safety strategy in multi-storey buildings, yet the different demands on these systems can vary depending on the type of room and structure they are installed in.
 A fire rated ceiling may only be necessary over escape routes or where compartmentation is required.

-In the UK, the national building regulations set out detailed requirements for these systems, which is generally mirrored across the globe in other local laws, including the National Construction Code (NCC) of Australia.
+In the UK, the national building regulations set out detailed requirements for these systems, which is generally mirrored across the globe in other local laws.

 Two requirements of floors and suspended ceilings are: